 - Add the peeled and diced pumpkin and fry gently until the pumpkin starts to brown on the outside

-- Throw in the remaining dry ingredients followed by the coconut milk, stock cube and the cinnamon stick
+- Throw in the remaining dry ingredients followed by the coconut milk, stock cube and the cinnamon stick and the blanched green beans.

 - Continue to cook on a gentle heat for around 15 minutes